Esri/pyprt/README.md

 Run `pip install pyprt` in your (virtual) Python environment or `conda install -c esri pyprt` in a Conda environment.
 Then use `import pyprt` in your scripts.

-We provide wheels for Python 3.6 and 3.8 on both Linux and Windows, as well as Python 3.7 on Windows only.
-Conda packages are available for Python 3.6, 3.7 and 3.8 both on Linux and Windows.
+We provide wheels for Python 3.6 and 3.8 on Linux, Windows and macOS.
+Additionally, we also provide wheels for Python 3.7 on Windows.
+Conda packages are available for Python 3.6, 3.7 and 3.8 on Linux, Windows and macOS.
 For other Python versions please [build](#development) PyPRT yourself.

 ## Minimal Example